Building delivery experience for the new courier

 It may take consistent effort to land a delivery job.
 However, once the new courier is hired, persistent effort will be the key.
 Working extra hours is a great way to gain experience.
 And get paid.
 Similarly it allows the courier to become very familiar with an area.
 Or zone.

 Familiarity with a zone, becomes one of the courier’s greatest assets.
 Having a reliable timing system, not tech related, is an underrated benefit.
-Therefore, it helps.
+This means making the effort to memorize a zone.
 Once again, consistency is the key.

 Putting in the time needed, is a valuable way to learn.
 Once the courier becomes more familiar with the job and the process, the earning potential grows.